fatso83/dotfiles/README.md

 This repo is under a [do as you please license](./LICENSE) :)

 ## Intentionally simple
 I really hate code or configuration that I don't understand.
 It might do magical things, but when things ago awry, and they do, I need to be able to fix it.
 In this setup, I have handwritten (or at least hand copied :smiley:) every line, and I have tried to document (commit msg or inline comment) why the line exists if it is scary or weird in some way.
 I encourage you to read the various setup files to understand how it works and prod around yourself :)

 ## Installation

+### WARNING
+This repo and its configs includes _my settings_, which means that if you run the `./setup.sh` script, it will _overwrite_ your existing configuration files.
+This would for instance [include your Git settings](https://github.com/fatso83/dotfiles/blob/master/common-setup/gitconfig), which will screw up commit messages.
+This is probably not what you want, so be sure to fork it, backup your own home directory and check out the files before going full gung ho.

 ```
 git clone https://github.com/fatso83/dotfiles